Dr. Naoto Hirano

 - Senior Scientist, Princess Margaret Cancer Centre;

-- Associate Professor of Medicine, Department of Immunology, University of Toronto.
+- Professor of Medicine, Department of Immunology, University of Toronto.

 - Cancer immunotherapy;